HomeArticlesBest OfBest Startup Metric Calculators

 The best free startup metric calculators — CAC, CLV, churn rate, LTV:CAC ratio, conversion rate, and break-even.
 Track what drives growth without a spreadsheet.

 Building a startup without tracking the right metrics is flying blind.
-The six calculators below cover the metrics that VCs, growth teams, and founders use to diagnose health, allocate budget, and decide whether to scale or fix the fundamentals first.
+The six calculators below cover what VCs, growth teams, and founders actually use to diagnose health, allocate budget, and figure out whether to scale or fix the fundamentals first.

 Overview

-Every stage of a startup needs different metrics.
-Pre-product-market-fit, you track engagement and retention.
-Post-PMF, you track acquisition efficiency (CAC, LTV:CAC), revenue retention (churn, net revenue churn), and growth leverage (conversion rate, break-even).
-These calculators handle the maths so you can focus on the strategy.
+Different stages of a startup call for different metrics.
+Before product-market fit, engagement and retention matter most.
+After PMF, attention shifts to acquisition efficiency (CAC, LTV:CAC), revenue retention (churn, net revenue churn), and growth leverage (conversion rate, break-even).
+These calculators handle the math so the strategy conversation can happen faster.

 What to Look For in a Startup Metric Calculator

-Formula transparency — the calculator should show the formula and let you see the working, not just a number.
-Understanding what drives the output is the point.
+A calculator worth using shows its formula and lets you see the working, not just a number.
+Understanding what actually drives the output is the whole point.

-Sensible defaults and ranges — good tools guide you with example values for your industry, not blank fields.
+Sensible defaults help.
+The better tools guide you with example values for your industry instead of handing you blank fields and a formula.

 Our Picks